 Muscle weakness in the legs can range from mild generalized fatigue to complete paralysis.
 Muscle weakness in legs can also be unilateral (i.e. affecting only one leg) or bilateral (i.e. affecting both legs).
 There are a host of causes that contribute to muscle weakness of the legs, especially indicative of central nervous system disorders.
-This article provides insight into how simple exercises can help strengthen the leg muscles at home.

 There are a host of factors that can contribute to weakness in the muscles of the legs.
 The condition often tends to determine the severity of muscle weakness in the legs.
 Here are some common conditions that are associated to contribute to muscle weakness in legs,

 - Muscle strength may often be loss due to inactivity.
 Prolonged inactivity of the muscles can contribute to muscle weakness in the legs.